 Aizuwakamatsu: Exploring the Byakkotai and Tsurugajo

 When you think of Aizu, Tsurugajo and the Byakkotai are a must-see.
 The thoughts of the young boys who perished in the Boshin War, the site of the month-long siege, Tsurugajo.
-Let's learn the painting techniques that became Aizu's industry and create unique souvenirs.
+Learn the painting techniques that became a part of Aizu's industry and create a unique souvenir.

 Area: